marcwoge/mediawiki-extensions-JSonForms/README.md

+This is a Fork of CIForms.
+The goal of this Fork is to optimize the Datahandling inside the MySQL-DB using JSon.
+JSon as Datatype 'Blob' makes it easy to handle the Fomruladata with thirdparty-tools.
+The ability to add an Email Formfield to send the formuladata zo a custom recipient (to/CC/BCC).

 # CIForms

 CIForms allows rapid creation of forms, either standard forms with input fields aimed at receiving data from visitors, or forms with multiple choice questions or even Cloze tests to administer complex surveys & tests.